masters3d/swift-evolution/proposals/XXXX-function-builders.md

 #### Statement blocks

 Within a statement block, the individual statements are separately transformed into sequences of statements which are then concatenated.
-Each such sequence may optionally produce a single *partial result*, which is an expression (typically a reference to a local variable) which can be used later in the block.
+Each such sequence may optionally produce a single *partial result*, which is an expression (typically a reference to a unique local variable defined as part of the transformation) which can be used later in the block.

 After the transformation has been applied to all the statements, a call to `buildBlock` is generated to form a *combined result*, with all the partial results as unlabelled arguments.